JonasSchwenke/css/_posts/2020-09-15-webscraping-text-from-images.md

 Luckily, there is a neat image manipulation trick for this sort of problem: Thresholding.
 This process basically turns all pixels that exceed a given value into another given value.
 The [cv2 package](https://pypi.org/project/opencv-python/) has five different types of thresholding and good explanations of their functioning [here](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_thresholding/py_thresholding.html).

-In this example the text is white, so we want all pixels, that are not perfectly white to turn into black to get a uniform background for the text.
-Then the whole thing can be inversed for clear, black-on-white text.
+In this example the text is white so we want all pixels that are not perfectly white to turn into black to get a uniform background for the text.
+Then the whole thing can be inversed using ```cv2.THRESH_BINARY_INV``` for clear, black-on-white text.
 Here you might have to experiment a little with the values given to the ```cv2.threshold``` function.
 After a little back and forth of applying thresholding and plotting, I found these values to work perfectly for our example.

 ```python
 import cv2